Introduction to the disharmony

 Major Chinese Herbs

 Just like in the "tonify Yang category" the "tonify Yin" class of herbs has a group of herbs that enter both the Kidney and the Liver channels, and benefit symptoms connected with deficiency patterns in these two organs.
-As the Kidney governs the bones and the Liver governs the sinews some of these herbs benefit joint problems, as well as numbness, weakness and atrophy of the sinews and bones.
+As the Kidneys govern the bones and the Liver governs the sinews, some of these herbs benefit joint, tendon and bone disharmonies, such as as numbness, weakness and atrophy(5).
 Sang Ji Sheng (Taxillus chinensis) – mulberry mistletoe stem – is one such herb.
-It also nourishes blood and benefits the skin.
-Han Lian Cao (Eclipta prostrata) is another herb that enters these channels but benefits symptoms such as dizziness, blurred vision, and premature graying of the hair, which is a different manifestation of Kidney – Liver Yin deficiency pattern (the Liver opens into the eyes, the Kidney manifests in the hair).
-Maybe the most famous herb that benefits the eyes and the hair is black sesame seeds – Hei Zhi Ma (Sesamum indicum)(5).
+A very famous herb that enters both the Kidney and the Liver is black sesame seeds – Hei Zhi Ma (Sesamum indicum).
+It is known for benefiting the eyes (the Liver opens to the eyes) - for symptoms such as blurred vision, and the ears (the Kidneys open to the ears) - for symptoms such as tinnitus(5)(6).

 One source indicates that if black sesame seeds are boiled and made into bullet size pills one will get a shiny complexion if one takes one of these pills every day for a year.
 If one takes one pill every day for two years, one’s gray hair will go back to its original color; three years – one’s lost teeth will grow back; four years – one will be completely free from disease; five years – one will run as fast as a horse and live a healthy long life.
-Referred to as one of the longevity herbs in China black sesame seeds are largely used in Chinese culinary, especially in the making of different delicious deserts(6).
+Referred to as one of the longevity herbs in China(6) black sesame seeds are largely used in Chinese culinary, especially in the making of different delicious deserts.

-Two animal sources that tonify the Yin are Gui Ban (Chinemys reevesii) and Bie Jia (Amyda sinesis) – turtle shell from fresh water turtle and the shell from soft shell turtle.
-Gui Ban enters the Heart channel and benefits Heart Yin deficiency with symptoms such as anxiety and insomnia (the Heart houses the mind)(5).
+Two animal sources that tonify the Yin are Gui Ban (Chinemys reevesii) and Bie Jia (Amyda sinesis) – turtle shell from fresh water turtle and the shell from soft shell turtle(5).

 Healing foods